 Amount of specular light that is emitted.
 This is a non-physical control.
 You could use a light with Specular Amount 0.0 to act purely as a source of diffuse light for your scene objects and avoid adding highlights.
-Below we go from default (1.0) to 0.5 and then 0.0 (no contribution).
 This scene has subtle reflections but you can notice the light disappears from the reflection in the chrome ball far right.